Have you signed up for our award winning newsletter?

 An Introduction to Grass-Fed Beef and a Recommended Blood Lipid Analysis

-Before you start reading the "Grass-Fed Beef In A Nutshell" essay, let me make a blanket statement.
 100% grass-fed meats, from any kind of critter, are the most perfect food for man.
-For all the folks from Missouri (that's a joke of course) below this introduction I have provided my own Blood Lipid test for you to review.
+For all the folks from Missouri (that's a joke of course) below this introduction is my own Blood Lipid test for you to review.
 The independently derived data is provided because so few people grasp the fact that grass-fed meats will supply 100% of a body's nutrient requirements in perfect balance.
-Grass-fed meat is so perfect it is the ONLY food type you can eat exclusively and still have optimal body function.
+Grass-fed meat is so perfect it is the ONLY food class you can eat exclusively and still have optimal body function.
 Of course, for this to occur one must know their meat is 100% grass-fed and be VERY careful about how they cook their meat.
 Cooking actually destroys some vital nutrients required for life!

 Did you know that the only reason Omega-3 fatty acids are discussed these days is because our nation's food system is based on grain?
 If it was based on the green leaf nobody would be concerned about Omega-3 fatty acids.
 But since it is based on grain everyone must take Omega-3, multi vitamin, and mineral supplements!
 Why is this?
 If you can't answer that question you had better visit the Omega-3 Essay section of our Web site.
 When you do, keep in mind that quantity of anything is meaningless.
 For optimal body function it is the overall balance of all nutrients that is critical.
 So anytime you read about quantity in terms of Omega-3, the nutritionists making those recommendations know of only the grain-based food system.
 Therefore their advice addresses symptoms, not causes.
 This means they do not know anything about The Real Diet of Man.